Are Lawnmower Blades Heat Treated?

 How Does Tempering Affect Lawnmower Blades?

-But, as metals have varying characteristics when they’re heated because of the arrangement of the atoms, there’s a need for metallurgy experts in the manufacturing of lawnmower blades for optimal results.
+But as metals have varying characteristics when they’re heated because of the arrangement of the atoms, metallurgy experts are needed to manufacture lawnmower blades for optimal results.

 The first step of heat-treating metals involves hardening the blade.
-The product which is gotten after this process is known as martensite.
+The product obtained after this process is known as martensite.

-Afterward, the manufacturer decides if they need to harden the blades further or leave them as martensite.
-If they need further hardening, tempering is done to get all of the additional benefits that come with it.
+Afterward, the manufacturer decides whether to harden the blades further or leave them as martensite.
+If they need further hardening, tempering is done to obtain all of the additional benefits that come with it.

-However, since martensite is too hard and brittle to be practically used, its strength and ductility are recovered through the process of tempering.
+However, since martensite is too hard and brittle to be used practically, its strength and ductility are recovered through tempering.

 Tempering vs. Hardening: Is There a Difference?